SAP-samples/fiori-elements-fpm-exercises-codejam/chapters/06-building-block/readme.md

 </core:FragmentDefinition>
 ```

-The XML fragment makes use of the chart building block (also called "macros") from the `sap.fe.macros` library.
+The XML fragment makes use of the chart building block (also called "macro") from the `sap.fe.macros` library.
 It specifies the `contextPath` as a relative path (no leading `/`) to `sales`.
 That means, the chart get its data from the `sales` property of the currently bound context of the object page, which is a single book.
 The `metaPath` of the building block points to a set of annotations, which we will create next.

 ## 3. Add chart annotations